esl/MongooseIM/doc/modules/mod_jingle_sip.md

 and translate it to SIP messages with appropriate SDP content based on the details in the Jingle stanza.

-The translation back from SIP to Jingle is done for following SIP requests:
+The translation back from SIP to Jingle is done for the following SIP requests:

 * `INVITE`
 * `re-INVITE` - `INVITE` message sent for an accepted session